 24-hour resource service.
-Free, confidential information and referral provided to callers by phone.
+Free, confidential information and referrals are provided to callers by phone.

-Directions for Youth & Families have select staff on-call for crisis situations when alternative options do not meet the immediate needs of your family.
+- Directions for Youth & Families has select staff on call for crisis situations when alternative options do not meet the immediate needs of your family.
 If it is a crisis, you may call any DFYF office and follow the prompt to be transferred to an on-call staff person.
-After hours staff are available after 7:00 p.m., Monday-Thursday; Friday after 5:00 p.m.; 24 hours Saturday and Sunday; and holidays.
-If you are an adult in the Office Based Counseling program, please access Netcare first.

-- If you have a question regarding scheduling appointments or if your concern is not a crisis, please call our office, Monday through Thursday from 8:00 a.m. to 7:00 p.m., and Friday from 8:00 a.m. to 5:00 p.m. at 294-2661. - You may also leave a message on the voice mail regarding non-crisis situations after hours and a staff member will return your call the next working day.
+After-hours staff are available after 5:00 p.m.
+Monday through Friday, 24-hour Saturday and Sunday, and holidays.
+If you are an adult in the Outpatient Counseling program, please access Netcare first. - If you have a question regarding scheduling appointments or if your concern is not a crisis, please call our office, Monday through Friday, from 8:00 a.m. to 5:00 p.m. at 614-294-2661. - You may also leave a message on the voicemail regarding non-crisis situations after hours and a staff member will return your call the next working day.

-This notice describes how medical information about you may be used and disclosed and how you can access this information.
+This notice describes how medical information about you may be used and disclosed, and how you can access this information.
 Please review it carefully.

-Directions For Youth and Families' Duty to Safeguard Your Protected Health Information
+Directions For Youth & Families' Duty to Safeguard Your Protected Health Information

 Individually identifiable information about your past, present, or future health or condition, the provision of health care to you, or payment for the health care is considered "Protected Health Information" (PHI).
-We are required to extend certain protections to your PHI, and to give you this Notice about our privacy practices that explains how, when and why we may use or disclose your PHI.
+We are required to extend certain protections to your PHI, and to give you this Notice about our privacy practices that explains how, when, and why we may use or disclose your PHI.
 Except in specified circumstances, we must use or disclose only the minimum necessary PHI to accomplish the purpose of the use or disclosure.

 We are required to follow the privacy practices described in this Notice, though we reserve the right to change our privacy practices and the terms of this Notice at any time.
-If we do so, we will post a new Notice in our lobby and on our Website.
-You may request a copy of the new notice from PQI Manager/Client Rights Officer.
+If we do so, we will post a new Notice in our lobby and on our website.
+You may request a copy of the new notice from the PQI Manager/Client Rights Officer.